tgruby/catacomb/README.md

 ## Backstory

 Catacomb is a single player dungeon crawler game.
 Set in the mid-70s, an anthropologist, searching for the lost tomb of Tahara, finds it by falling into a sink hole.
-Badly bleeding and unable to leave the way they came, they must search the catacombs for the tomb and an exit, armed with only lore of Tahara and survival skills.
-Along the way, creatures and traps will block our anthropologist, the mystery surrounding Tahara will unfold, and magic and evil will test our anthropologist to his or her limits.
+Badly bleeding and unable to leave the way she came, she must search the catacombs for the tomb and an exit, armed with only lore of Tahara and survival skills.
+Along the way, creatures and traps will block our anthropologist, the mystery surrounding Tahara will unfold, and magic and evil will test her to her limits.

 ## Game Play